tbranyen/tbranyen.com/README.md

 * Static generation if you don't want to run the above server.
 * Grunt-based workflow taking advantage of LiveReload.
 * Theming and easy configuration to customize on your own.
-* Optimization of HTML, CSS, and JavaScript.
+* HTML, CSS, and JavaScript optimizations.
-* Internationalization support.

 ### Getting started ###